-The directors anticipate that these amendments will be applied in the Company's financial statements at the above effective date in future period.
-The directors have not yet assessed the potential impact of the application of the amendments.
+The directors anticipate that these Standards and Interpretation shall be applied on their effective dates in future periods as applicable.
+The directors have not yet had an opportunity to consider the potential impact of the application of these amendments.

 3. SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS